 Which lizard species can you find in Nevada?
-There are different species of lizards in Nevada, and they also exist in the United States, which astounded me.
+I was astounded to learn that different species of lizards exist in Nevada and the United States.

 Some species are localized to a small area, while others are dispersed over vast distances.